 - U.S. Department of Defense ID, including IDs issued to dependents

 - Permanent resident card

 - Federally recognized, tribal-issued photo ID

 - Foreign government-issued passport

 - Canadian provincial driver’s license or Indian and Northern Affairs Canada card

 - U.S. Citizenship and Immigration Services Employment Authorization Card (I-766)

 What is the REAL ID Act?

-The REAL ID Act requires states to add more security measures prior to issuing a driver’s license or identification card (to prevent the use of fraudulent ID’s).
-This includes verifying the applicant’s identity (proof of legal residence and date of birth), utilizing anti-counterfeit technology in the card, and doing a background check on state employees that issue driver’s licenses.
+The REAL ID Act requires states to add more security measures prior to issuing a driver’s license or identification card.
+This is to prevent the use of fraudulent ID’s.
+The state must verify the applicant’s identity (proof of legal residence and date of birth), utilizing anti-counterfeit technology in the card and doing a background check on state employees that issue driver’s licenses.

 For insightful travel ideas, check out my book: